worlickwerx/sbig-util/README.md

 CFW-10 filter wheel.

 ### Prerequisites

-You will need to install libusb version 1.0.x and fxload.
+You will need to install libusb version 1.0.x and fxload, as well as cfitsio for the SBIG test application.
 On Debian Wheezy use:
 ```
 sudo apt-get install fxload
 sudo apt-get install libusb-1.0-0-dev